 Koi Proofing Pond Plants

 Koi pond owners do have options regarding the plant decimation.
 Some enthusiasts simply eliminate plants from the pond, opting instead to landscape the perimeter of the pond only.
 However, in locations with warm summers, plant cover is essential in keeping water temperature lower and koi comfortable.
 Plants also provide hiding and spawning areas and assist with filtration.

 Maintaining a number of diverse plants in the pond, including surface, emerging, and submerged plants, may prevent widespread foraging damage by koi.
-Consider plants such as coontail and waterweed planted at the bottom of the pond and roots covered with rocks for protection.
+Consider a plant such as coontail planted at the bottom of the pond with its roots covered with rocks for protection.
 For plants with roots below water level and foliage above water, such as water lilies, koi may nibble the roots.
 Plant them in oversized containers topped off with gravel.